EthanAI/ParkingGarageApp/README.md

 	Bugs:
-		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
+		xGraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
-			XWas a problem to appending final info to the front of the file Bug returned 2/28.
+			XWas a problem to appending final info to the front of the file xBug returned 2/28.
 Long time analyzing the completed csv?
 Threading should be applied Down to 12 minutes to lag out
 				Not much of a problem now that we record less data.
-Fix for future stability
+Fix for future stability xadded multithreading for the final analysis, should permenantly fix the bug.

 		XGPS info not updating on the output.
 Pretty sure we're listening, not getting saved?
 			XWe're just feeding itself its own value -_-.